-As Trump and the GOP race to repeal and replace the Affordable Care Act that will leave 20+ million people uninsured, we must rally together to use this time to organize and fight back for healthcare and affordable prescription drugs as HUMAN RIGHTS.
-We are the only major country in the world to not provide healthcare as a RIGHT.
+As Trump and the GOP race to repeal and replace the Affordable Care Act that will leave 20+ million people uninsured, we must rally together to use this time to organize and fight back for healthcare and affordable prescription drugs as a human right.
+We are the only major country in the world to not provide healthcare as a right.
 60% of Americans across Party Lines support a Single Payer system.
 The U.S. also spends around $9,000 per person on healthcare.
-That’s on average 2.5 times more than other major industrialized nations who actually provide universal healthcare for ALL, whereas we don’t.
-Most uninsured people are low-income families and felt even worse in communities of color.
+That’s an average of 2.5 times more than other major industrialized nations who provide universal healthcare for ALL, while we do not.
+Most uninsured people are low-income and disproportionally people of color.

 SINGLE PAYER SYSTEM

-We will be fighting for a Medicare for ALL "Single Payer" System to provide universal healthcare and affordable prescription drugs as human RIGHTS.
+We will be fighting for a Medicare for All "Single Payer" System to provide universal healthcare and affordable prescription drugs as a human right.
 It's time to cut out the for-profit private health insurance companies and stop the pharmaceutical companies from overcharging prescription drugs.

 The United States is the only country in the developed world that does not guarantee access to basic health care for residents.
 Countries that guarantee health care as a human right do so through a “single-payer” system, which replaces the thousands of for-profit health insurance companies with a public, universal plan.